 The Beree-Badalla Reserve was established in 1983 running between the Gold Coast highway in the east as far west as the Thrower Drive boat ramp.
-At both ends, a vehicle and footbridge cross the river.
+There are a vehicle and footbridge across the river at both ends.
 Very little salt-marsh remains on the Gold Coast making it and the surrounding mangrove ecosystem an important habitat for marine wildlife living in the Currumbin Creek.

 I read on a sign in the reserve that 3 out of 4 fish living in our oceans today either start life in a mangrove environment or rely on the mangrove forests for their food.
 It’s not surprising then that these eco-systems are so essential to our healthy rivers and ocean.

 There are so many options for enjoying this Gold Coast boardwalk.

 (1) Sheltered picnic areas are built along the way for quiet contemplation, a picnic or fishing.
 These are a great place to catch a bit of shade and a slight cooling breeze off the water on a hot day.